DanielWatkins/climstat/README.md

 climstat is for Python 3 and depends on Numpy and Scipy.stats Currently, I am using Numpy 1.10.4, Scipy 0.18.1, and Python 3.4.5.

+Yes, there is another package called climstats in Python and in R. No, I don't really care.
+If I get enough code put together on this that it could be published, I'll change the name.